Skip to main content

 1. Nationals of the EU, Schengen Area, or United Kingdom

-3. Rest of World Nationals WITHOUT Residence Title (EU/Schengen/UK)
+2. Rest of the World Nationals

 1. Proof that you are applying for or have received a Portuguese visa; and